Luega/ReactTS-TinyBlog/README.md

 # The Tiny Blog

 Welcome to "The Tiny Blog", a full responsive blogging application built with React!
-This project aims to provide an elegant and cozy user interface for a simple blog, where users can read posts fetched from three different APIs.
+This project aims to provide an elegant and cozy user interface for a simple blog, where users can read posts fetched from an external APIs.
 The project utilizes React hooks like useState, useEffect, and useContext using a custom wrapper provider component.
 Styling and responsiveness is done using Tailwind CSS.

 [Take a look](https://tiny-daily-news.netlify.app/)